adrianardnerg/notes/README.md

 # 2024-03-10
 - Today's programming wisdom is to be a lifelong learner, always open to new ideas and technologies.
 Embrace agile methodologies and continuous integration to stay agile and efficient.
 Understand the importance of simple, modular, and well-documented code.
 Practice good programming habits like code reviews, testing, version control, continuous learning, communication, collaboration, etc. Most importantly, have a growth mindset and never stop learning.

+# 2024-03-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive for simplicity in your designs and solutions.
+Complex code may demonstrate ingenuity, but it often leads to maintenance nightmares and bugs.
+A clear, concise, and well-structured program is easier to understand, test, and debug.
+Always remember that the best code is the code that does its job with minimum complexity."

+"Also, 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable code first.
+Optimize only when necessary, based on data and profiling.
+Not everything needs to be optimized from the start; clarity and maintainability are as crucial as performance."

+"Lastly, 'Code is read much more often than it is written.'
+Keep this in mind while coding; write code that not only machines can interpret flawlessly but also fellow developers can easily digest and work with."